energy-storage-analysis/LDES-Survey/cap_cost/datasets/README.md

 # Energy capital cost raw datasets

 This folder contains raw datasets and their data extraction/processing codes.
+New datasets can be added here.
 Each source is declared in `dataset_index.csv` and this file will be used in the data consolidation process.
+When adding a new dataset, `gen_dataset_index.py` needs to be run again.
+All datasets can be extracted and/or processed with the `process_all.sh` script.

 Ultimately, each source needs the following files in its directory.

 * `README.md`: Readme file describing source and qualitatively describing the processing steps.
 This file will be consolidated together with the `consolidate_readme.py` script (for supporting information of publication).
 Note anything after the `## Development` section in the markdown file will be ignored in this consolidation step.
 * `output/SM_data.csv` : Physical properties and materials composition of the storage media declared in the source